Jasonlo-tw/jfpcp/README.md

 - webpacker with Vue (planned to use Vue on some pages, but end up only wrote some Vanilla JS, not even jquery)
 - Bootstrap-sass
-- DB: SQLite for development, PostegreSQL for production
+- DB: SQLite for development, PostgreSQL for production In order to push to Heroku, the forcefully conversion of SQLite to PostgreSQL , (it's done by creating a new PG database, db:schema:load and db:seed from SQLite dump) the "comment" functionality is broken.
+Will use PG from the very beginning to avoid this problem.
 - template language: erb

 ---